scottmckendry/blog/content/posts/traefik/index.md

 We've now successfully configured Traefik, a container and an external service all with valid SSL certificates.

-My full config is available on my Github:
+My full config is available on my GitHub:

 {{< github repo="scottmckendry/traefik" >}}